-The Media Preservation Unit maintains four labs: a video lab to digitize a wide array of analog and digital videotape formats; an audio lab for phonograph records and a variety of audiotape formats; a satellite video and audio lab for circulating materials and overflow projects; and a film lab to inspect, repair, rehouse, and scan films.
 The formats that we have equipped our labs to digitize are informed by the holdings of NYU Special Collections, and are listed below.
-Additional details about each lab and its equipment can be found in the Our Digitization Labs tab.
+Additional details about each lab and its equipment can be found in the Our Digitization Labs page.

-*All National Television System Committee (NTSC) unless otherwise noted
+All are National Television System Committee (NTSC) unless otherwise noted.

-Audio - BWF standards -- Technical metadata describing the environment of creation including all analog and digital machines used in the preservation process is recorded in the BEXT Coding History following EBU Technical Recommendation R98-1999.
+BWF standards—Technical metadata describing the environment of creation including all analog and digital machines used in the preservation process is recorded in the BEXT Coding History following EBU Technical Recommendation R98-1999.

 We retain the XML-formatted scanner project files (file extension .cdir), which do not conform to a known standardized schema, but do retain all image decisions and adjustments made in the course of a scan, and allow us to revisit a film using the same settings later.